 Home Remedies to Eliminate Fungal Infections

-Fungal infections can occur in any part of our body, but the most common areas they show up are on fingernails or toenails, the feet or where there is more moisture and warmth such as the armpits.
+Fungal infections can occur in any part of our body, but the most common areas are on fingernails or toenails.
+They can also appear on the feet, and where there is more moisture and warmth such as the armpits.
 Hair dandruff is also associated with fungus.

-In this article we will offer four excellent remedies to combat fungal infections, based on tea tree oil, garlic, apple cider vinegar and ginger.
-With a little patience we can eliminate fungus in a natural and simple way, without any side effects, also preventing it from coming back.
+In this article we will offer four excellent remedies to combat fungal infections.
+To do so, we’ll be using tea tree oil, garlic, apple cider vinegar and ginger.
+With a little patience we can eliminate fungus in a natural and simple way.
+There won’t be any side effects, and we can also prevent it from coming back.

-Derived from the leaves of a native Australian plant (Melaleuca alternifolia), tea tree oil is one of the most commonly used oils, known to be a powerful natural antiseptic, antiviral and antifungal that helps to fight many skin diseases, when it is used topically.
+Derived from the leaves of a native Australian plant (Melaleuca alternifolia), tea tree oil is one of the most commonly used oils.
+It is a powerful natural antiseptic, antiviral and antifungal that helps to fight many skin diseases, when it is used topically.

-It is so powerful that it should be used with caution because it can provoke irritation of the mucous membranes (in the genital area, mouth, eyes, etc.).
-You can apply a droplet directly if it is a small area or, if it is a larger or more sensitive area, you can mix it with some coconut oil, which is not irritating and also has some anti-fungal properties.
+It is so powerful that it should be used with caution.
+This is because it can provoke irritation of the mucous membranes (in the genital area, mouth, eyes, etc.).
+You can apply a droplet directly if it is a small area.
+If, however, it is a larger or more sensitive area, you can mix it with some coconut oil.
+This isn’t irritating and also has some anti-fungal properties.

-Since you are going to get some of this oil, which is not expensive, you should know that it can also be used to heal wounds, used as a lice treatment, as an insecticide, as a mosquito repellent, and as a household cleaning product.
+This oil isn’t and, in addition, you can use it for many other purposes.
+These include to heal wounds, as a lice treatment, as an insecticide, as a mosquito repellent, and as a household cleaning product.

-This valuable food product can also be converted into a medicine cabinet that can be used to quickly solve many health problems.
+We can use this valuable food product to quickly solve many different health problems.
 And who doesn’t have garlic in their home?

 In other articles we have pointed out the many properties of garlic that invite us to eat it daily:

-But in this case we can apply it directly to an affected area, and thanks to garlic’s allicin content we will be able to remove all traces of fungal infections.
-For small areas, you can apply half of a garlic clove directly and secure it with a bit of adhesive bandage, to be changed when you notice it no longer gives off an odor.
+But in this case we can apply it directly to an affected area.
+Thanks to garlic’s allicin content we will be able to remove all traces of fungal infections.
+For small areas, you can apply half of a garlic clove directly and secure it with a bit of adhesive bandage.
+You should then change this when you notice it no longer gives off an odor.

-In natural health food stores you can get this oil already prepared, typically in capsules for those who cannot eat it raw directly.
+In natural health food stores you can get this oil already prepared.
+You can find it in capsules if you don’t fancy eating it directly.
 Taking it internally can also help you fight fungal infections on the inside.

 Apple Cider Vinegar

-Apple cider vinegar is another of those food-medicines that we mention most in our articles, thanks to its multiple uses.
-We have highlighted that it can be used as a shampoo and conditioner, as a household cleaner, as a sanitizer, to increase the body’s metabolism, and to help us lose weight, among other uses.
+Apple cider vinegar is another of those food-medicines that we mention a lot in our articles, thanks to its multiple uses.
+We have highlighted its use as a shampoo and conditioner, as a household cleaner, as a sanitizer, to increase the body’s metabolism, and to help us lose weight, among other uses.

 In this case we are highlighting its antifungal property.
 Of course, as we have previously mentioned, it should be an unpasteurized apple cider vinegar, in order to have active probiotics.